As troops leave, U.S. seeks custody of key Iraq detainee

 "If you do it one way, the left gets mad, if you do it another way, the right gets mad," Chesney said.

-Senator John McCain, Senate Republican leader Mitch McConnell and 18 other lawmakers wrote to Defense Secretary Leon Panetta in July saying that bringing Daqduq to Guantanamo would be the best decision.
+Senator John McCain, Senate Republican leader Mitch McConnell and 18 other lawmakers wrote to Defence Secretary Leon Panetta in July saying that bringing Daqduq to Guantanamo would be the best decision.

 "It is absolutely clear that the policy option that most reduces the risk to Americans' safety is the one the administration apparently refuses to consider -- law of war detention at Guantanamo with or without trial by military commission," they wrote.